AlexanderKosik/software_design/content/project/rcp.md

 Clients must be able to query the book inventory over the RCP.
 In the first RCP version the client needs to be able to query a book by author and book title over network.

 # Further readings

+If you need more information about json, feel free to have a look at these descriptions:

 - [Introduction to JSON](https://javaee.github.io/tutorial/jsonp001.html)
 - [Libraries to parse JSON](https://www.json.org/json-en.html)